syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 ## Bubble Chart

-To render a bubble chart, create an instance of `SFBubbleSeries` and add to the Series collection property of SFChart.
+To render a bubble chart, create an instance of `SFBubbleSeries` and add to the Series collection property of `SFChart`.

 Bubble chart requires 3 fields (X, Y and Size) to plot a point.
 Here **Size** is used to specify the size of each bubble segment.